CormacOBroin-MSFT/EmailParser/README.md

 - `mkdir -p emails` ensures the `emails/` directory exists (the `-p` flag keeps the command idempotent).
 - The here-document writes a minimal message that includes a short body plus a signature block for the parser to remove.
 - Feel free to replace the contents of `test0.txt` with any plain-text email.
 Additional files can be added alongside it (`emails/my_message.txt`) and will be cleaned to `emails/my_message_clean.txt`.

+---

+### Disclaimer

+EmailParser is supplied for exploratory use only.
+Thoroughly test it against your own datasets, security policies, and compliance requirements before integrating it into production systems.
+Use it at your own risk; the authors and contributors disclaim all warranties, including implied warranties of merchantability and fitness for a particular purpose, and are not liable for any damages arising from its use.